crhntr/txtx/README.md

 # txtx

+**Archived**: Just use HTMX and render the templates on the server.

 This package parses a go html template.
 Finds "script" elements with the tag "text/go-template".
 Provides a string of type template.HTML so that the template can be used again client side.